"What would you think about going on vacation together this year?" I offhandedly asked Mel and Amy as our kids played together in their yard.

 On our first morning in a new place we'd go out looking for where to buy groceries, where to get ice cream (essentials, you know?!) and looking for what kinds of activities there were for us to do.

-The first morning at Camp Lili, on the south side of Hvar in between the towns of Ivan Dolac and Svete Nedjelja, we chose the latter to go into on a Sunday morning.
+The first morning at Camp Lili, on the south side of Hvar in between the towns of Ivan Dolac and Sveta Nedjelja, we chose the latter to go into on a Sunday morning.
 And this is where the story of "The House That Friendship Built" begins.

-That morning, as Dave and I walked through the little village of Svete Nedjelja, something happened in our hearts.
+That morning, as Dave and I walked through the little village of Sveta Nedjelja, something happened in our hearts.
 We fell in love with it.
 I don't even know how to explain why.
 It just happened.

 As we walked up from the harbor through the trees, I remember Dave saying "I'd like to have a house here."